ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 package has arrived.
 Some C programs and system libraries work still this way, for example the [glib] library of the [GTK GUI] toolkit.
-But use of callbacks can become difficult and confusing for large applications, sometimes it was called a [\"callback hell\"].
+But use of callbacks can become difficult and confusing for large applications, sometimes it was called a ["callback hell"].
 So languages like Java, JavaScript or Python introduced a framework called [async/await] to simplify the process of writing non-blocking asynchronous software.
 The async/await framework actually hides the use of callbacks or use of system functions like